 First-year shared VDHR-SWW DH lines were planted in headrows in 2021-2022.
 Of the 298 shared DHs planted, 20 were selected for placement into the 2022-2023 WPT for yield evaluation.
-Seed for selected DHs will be sent to VDHR-SWW breeders to plant a headrow and get a final chance to select and advance a given DH line for further testing or use in breeding (e.g., crossing parent).
+Available seed of selected DHs were sent to VDHR-SWW breeders to plant a headrow and get a final chance to select and advance a given DH line for further testing or use in breeding (e.g., crossing parent).
+Five DH lines from the 2022-2023 WPT were advanced to the SunGrains preliminary wheat nursery (SunPre) for regional testing.
+These lines were analyzed genetically for major effect QTL and genome-wide markers were used to generate GEBVs to estimate performance of several quantitative traits.